Hingham Estate Planning and

 - Healthcare Proxies, Advanced Directives, Living Wills: When you are not able to make your own medical decisions, these documents identify steps to take and the individuals who can make such decisions.

 - Durable Power of Attorney: A durable power of attorney in Massachusetts is a document that designates someone to act as an agent on your behalf.
-The document specifies what powers are granted to the agent, and stays in effect even if you become disabled or unable to make your own decisions.

 - Guardianships and Conservatorships: Guardianships are arrangements for your care once you become unable to make decisions for yourself.
 Guardians are appointed by the court and are responsible for your care.
 The person appointed to be in charge of your assets and finances is called a conservator.